Respiratory & Pulmonology Physicians

-A respiratory physician is a doctor who specialsies in managing patients with conditions affecting their lungs.
+A respiratory physician (or pulmonologist) is a doctor who specialsies in treating and managing patients with conditions affecting their lungs.

 - Asthma – this is a common condition affecting the airways which are hyperresponsive and inflammed.
 It usually presents with shortness of breath particularly on exertion, cough and wheeze.